bitkeeper/zif.sedna/src/zif/sedna/README.txt

     >>> conn = protocol.SednaProtocol(host,db,login,passwd,port)

 Error handling.
 Let's try to catch a DatabaseError.
-This should be an XQuery syntax error, so will be caught right when the request is sent.
+Error definitions are available in the connection object per PEP-249.
+This query should be an XQuery syntax error, so will be caught right when the query is sent.

     >>> try:
     ...     result = conn.execute(u'hello world')
-    ... except protocol.DatabaseError,e:
+    ... except conn.DatabaseError,e:
     ...     print e
     [3] SEDNA Message: ERROR XPST0003
         It is a static error if an expression is not a valid instance of the grammar defined in A.1 EBNF.